 There’s nothing quite like a week away in the snow.
-Whether you’re a hardened snowboarder who’s on the slopes from dawn till dusk, or you prefer a more leisurely break with plenty of après-ski, for many it’s a must-have holiday.
+Whether you’re a hardened snowboarder or a skier who’s on the slopes from dawn till dusk, or you prefer a more leisurely break with plenty of après-ski, for many it’s a must-have holiday.
+Check out our great ski location and alternative skiing destinations guide.

 To get the best from your winter trip, there are a few things you need to make sure that you have before you go.
 Good quality snowboarding gear is a must, to keep you warm and dry, plus you’ll need sunscreen, lip balm and snowboard travel insurance!